gratefulcheddar/mastermind-8thlight/README.md

 # MasterMind

+## Requirements

+Ruby Version 2.5.1
+Bundler

 ## How To Install

-Ruby Version 2.5.1

-Install bundler gem, clone repo, run the bundle install command within the project directory to install dependencies.
+Install bundler gem, clone this repo, run the `bundle install` command within the project directory to install dependencies.

 ```
 gem install bundler